The Fashion Editor’s Guide to Saint-Germain-des-Prés

 Literary buffs can pick up a book at the famed English-language bookstore Shakespeare and Co., located across from Notre Dame and founded by American expat Sylvia Beach, who Hemingway penned about in his Paris-based novel A Moveable Feast.
 Then, head over to the famously beautiful Luxembourg Gardens, split into both French and English gardens, and a must-visit in blooming season with 55 acres of landscapes—the perfect place to spend an afternoon reading and soaking up the sun or enjoying a picnic on the lawn.

-Then carve out time for fashion destination Le Bon Marché Rive Gauche, one of Paris's most storied and prestigious retail destinations that offers a truly unique luxury shopping experience.
+Then, carve out time for fashion destination Le Bon Marché Rive Gauche, one of Paris's most storied and prestigious retail destinations, which offers a truly unique luxury shopping experience.

 What To Eat & Drink